karlhorky/blog/_posts/unblocking-students-one-papercut-at-a-time.md

   - problem
   - solution

+Hi, I'm Karl Horky ([GitHub](https://github.com/karlhorky), [LinkedIn](https://www.linkedin.com/in/karlhorky/)), Technical Founder at [UpLeveled](https://upleveled.io).

+In an educational landscape of AI-generated solutions, disconnected islands of knowledge, I focus on helping students level up by designing accessible curricula and contributing to open source.

 ## (Short) history + what I do now

+I've been at the open source game for over 13 years, and in tech for 25+.

-- Perl, PHP, Python, JavaScript
+- Perl, PHP, Python, Ruby on Rails, JavaScript
 - now mostly TypeScript, React, Next.js, Node.js, SQL
 - interested in SQL-in-JS tooling like SafeQL, prettier-plugin-embed, Postgres.js